 Even in regulated electricity markets, energy providers are still allowed to offer discounts on official pricing.

-These authorities oversee how much generators (i.e. the companies that produce the energy we use) are charging and how that cost flows down to customers.
+These authorities oversee how much generators (the energy production companies we use) are charging and how that cost flows on to customers.

 When it comes to customer complaints, energy and utility ombudsman offices are available in each state and territory.
 They help provide a conflict resolution service at no cost to you.

-In 2019 the Australian Government introduced the Default Market Offer (DMO) in South-east QLD, NSW and SA.
-The DMO (there sure are a lot of acronyms) caps energy prices based on an average amount of energy consumption for different distribution zones.
+In 2019, the Australian Government introduced the Default Market Offer (DMO) in South East QLD, NSW and SA.3 The DMO acts as the maximum annual cost customers should pay on a default energy contract for each distribution zones.

-Victorians have a similar offer known as the Victorian Default Offer (VDO), which acts as a cap and establishes a reference price in a similar way to the DMO.
+Victorians have a similar offer known as the Victorian Default Offer (VDO), which acts as a cap and establishes a reference price similarly to the DMO.

 Currently, the DMO and VDO do not set a reference price and annual cost caps for gas, although this may change in the future.

 1 Clean Energy Australia Report – Clean Energy Council.
 2021.
 Accessed June 2022.

 2 Can I choose my retailer? – Economic Regulation Authority, Western Australian Government.
 2018.
 Accessed May 2022.

 3 Default market offer prices 2021-22 – Australian Energy Regulator, Australian Government.
 2021.
 Accessed May 2022.